kaustubhgupta/Hacktoberfest/contributing.md

 And, you're done.
 Your pull request would be submitted and reviewed and merged.

-## You can do it.
+## In case you got stuck.
-- It might seem like a lot if it's your first time but everyone started out new to github as well.
+- It might seem like a lot if it's your first time but everyone started out new to github and open source at some point.
 If you missed a few steps, don't worry, try again.
 You'd definitely get better.